AbdullahAXR/Competition-tracker/readme.md

         - [ ] I don't think the code is very readable.
 Tell me your opinion.

         - [ ] find a better way to store the style.
 The current way is too dirty.
 Suggestions:
-                - Pass the cell style object to the competition builder
-                -
+                - Pass the cell style object to the constructor competition builder.
+This means that the competition manager will have to store the style of the cell as one of its data fields.
+We only have competition manager at a time.
+So it will not be as wasteful as the current implementation.
+(The current implementation is unacceptable because it reads the style everytime we try to create a sheet)

     - Competition parser 100% complete